Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 **`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN worker nodes.
 The Argo workflow names will include the string `ncn-lifecycle-rebuild`.
 If monitoring progress with the Argo UI, remember to include these workflows.

-**`NOTE`** If upgrading from CSM-1.4 to CSM-1.5 with a COS release prior to 2.5.146 currently installed, a workaround is needed to roll out the management nodes.
+**`NOTE`** If upgrading from CSM 1.4 to CSM 1.5 with a COS release prior to 2.5.146 currently installed, a workaround is needed to roll out the management nodes.
 See the later subsection [2.3.1 DVS workaround upgrading from COS prior to
 2.5.146](#231-DVS-workaround-upgrading-from-COS-prior-to-25146).
 If the installed COS version is 2.5.146 or later, this is not needed.

 1. The "Install and Upgrade Framework" section of each individual product's installation document may contain special actions that need to be performed outside of IUF for a stage.
 The "IUF Stage Documentation Per Product"